realkinja/TanImproved/README.md

-# TancraftPE
+# TanImproved
-TancraftPE discord bot for TancraftPE Network coded by MetallicWeb7080(benson chow) , for future references for the tancraft Discord team.
+TancraftPE discord bot for TancraftPE Network coded by MetallicWeb7080(benson chow), but improved.